2023 Best Value Public Administration Bachelor's Degree Schools in the Middle Atlantic Region

 MCNY undergraduate students pay an average of $20,188 in tuition and fees each year.
 After completing their Bachelor's Degree, public admin graduates from MCNY carry an average student debtload of $30,543.

-Pitt undergraduate students pay an average of $35,394 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Pitt are $35,394 per year.
 While working on their Bachelor's Degree, public admin majors at Pitt accumulate an average of around $26,381 in student debt.

 The average tuition and fees for an out-of-state undergraduate student at Kean are $19,771 a year.
 While working on their Bachelor's Degree, public admin majors at Kean accumulate an average of around $32,441 in student debt.

-Villanova University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree public administration programs.
-Located in the large suburb of Villanova, Villanova is a private not-for-profit school with a fairly large student population.
+With a ranking of #10, Villanova University did quite well on this year’s best value schools for public administration students working on their bachelor’s degree.
+Located in the suburb of Villanova, Villanova is a private not-for-profit college with a large student population.

-Explore the best public administration colleges for a specific state in the Middle Atlantic region.
+Explore the best public administration schools for a specific state in the Middle Atlantic region.

 More Public Administration Rankings in the Middle Atlantic Region